Botspot/pi-apps/README.md

 - It also supports a cli interface: `~/pi-apps/updater cli`

 ## What do others say about Pi-Apps?
-> "Happy to say that I recommend pi-apps to almost every school I work with when they start using Raspberry Pi" - a **[pi-top](https://pi-top.com)** employee
+> Message from a **[pi-top](https://pi-top.com)** employee: "Happy to say that I recommend pi-apps to almost every school I work with when they start using Raspberry Pi"

+> [Video by **ETA Prime**](https://www.youtube.com/watch?v=oqNWJ52DLes): "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.
+I want to give the devs of Pi-Apps a big shout-out."

+> [Video by **leepspvideo**](https://www.youtube.com/watch?v=zxyWQ3FV98I): "Thanks so much to Botspot for creating this; it's a great program."

-> "This is an awesome application for your Pi to install applications like WoR-flasher." - **[Novaspirit Tech](https://youtu.be/9dO448vYv18?t=164)** (large RPi YouTuber)
+> [Video by **Novaspirit Tech**](https://youtu.be/9dO448vYv18?t=164): "This is an awesome application for your Pi to install applications like WoR-flasher."

-> "I gave Pi-Apps a go a while back and have suggested it to others quite a few times.
+> Email from a **Raspberry Pi employee**: "I gave Pi-Apps a go a while back and have suggested it to others quite a few times.
 > We can't provide all the options people may want, so it helps a lot that there are people like you who can help bridge the gap.
-Thank you Botspot!" - email from a Raspberry Pi employee
+Thank you Botspot!"

-> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne**](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857) (Raspberry Pi forum moderator)
+> [**ShiftPlusOne** (Raspberry Pi forum moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857): "Thanks for the great work making it all simple for everybody."

-> "Good luck with your projects, Botspot, you're really making waves!" - email from **[Sakaki](https://github.com/sakaki-)** - a legendary RPi developer
+> Email from **[Sakaki** (legendary RPi developer)](https://github.com/sakaki-): "Good luck with your projects, Botspot, you're really making waves!"

+> Message from one of our many satisfied users: "Thank you for making pi-apps, it has helped me a ton (no more searching hours to find how to install etcher) and I cannot thank you enough."

 ## Basic usage
 Pi-Apps is very easy to use.